sievericcardo/greenhouse_dt_project/README.md

 - username: `lab`
 - password: `lab`

 ### Change the hostname for the actuator

 To make the correct connection to the Message Broker via Python, the hostname of the raspberry pi needs to be changed according the id of the actuator.
 This can be done by editing the `/etc/hostname` file and changing the hostname to `actuator<id>`, where `<id>` is the id of the pump for the specific plant (It is possible to have a single actuator with a single pump id if different pins are used).
 The same name need to be used in the `/etc/hosts` file to map the hostname to the ip address of the raspberry pi.

+### Clone the actuator code

+To code for the actuator can be cloned from the [repository](https://github.com/sievericcardo/greenhouse_actuator).